U.S. History I: ON-LINE COURSE

 Materials You Will Read:

-There are many assigned readings available for free on the internet.
+Many of our class readings are available for free on the internet.
 If you’re confused about which internet link to read for class, ALWAYS start at the class schedule webpage.
 Everything you need is there.

 Cover Image for Discovering the American Past: A Look at the Evidence, Volume I: To 1877